urbit/urbit.org-reloaded/content/grants/2022/whom.md

 6. As a user, when one of my non-Urbit contacts gets a planet, I want to be able to convert them to an Urbit contact.
 7. As a user with `%pals`, I want my pals to be added to my contacts list automatically.
 8. As a user with `%pals`, I want to be able to add my contact as a %pal with a button click.
-9. As a user with `%pals`, I can filter my contacts by tags.
-10. As a user with `%pals`, I want some info on my profile to be public, but I only want to share more personal info with users I trust (pals).
+9. As a user with `%pals`, I want some info on my profile to be public, but I only want to share more personal info with users I trust (pals).
-11. As a developer of another app, I want to be able to programmatically access specific fields from contacts.
+10. As a developer of another app, I want to be able to programmatically access specific fields from contacts.
 # My background
 I'm a professional fullstack software engineer and I've been active on Urbit since 2019.
 I operate the star ~holnes and have onboarded a few of my friends.
 I graduated Hoon School in 2020, attended Assembly and a few local meetups, and completed the Studio email apprenticeship with Tirrel earlier this year.
 I've had a great experience working with Hoon and Gall so far, and am eager to build more apps.
 # Milestones / Estimates / Compensation